daimo-eth/p256-verifier/README.md

-## EIP-7212 fallback `P256Verifier` contract
+## `P256Verifier` Solidity contract

-This repo implements a gas-efficient P256 signature verifier inspired by [Renaud Dubois's implementation](https://github.com/rdubois-crypto/FreshCryptoLib).
-Verifying a signature costs about 200k gas.
+This repo implements a gas-efficient P256 signature verifier.
+Verifying a signature costs about 350k gas.
 Pure function, no precomputation.
+This implementation was inspired by [Renaud Dubois/Ledger's implementation](https://github.com/rdubois-crypto/FreshCryptoLib).

+The contract matches the proposed [EIP-7212 precompile](https://eips.ethereum.org/EIPS/eip-7212), letting us ship it as a [progressive precompile](https://ethereum-magicians.org/t/progressive-precompiles-via-create2-shadowing/).

 **The contract exists at a deterministic CREATE2 address.
 You can use it on any EVM chain.
-If a chain has implemented EIP-7212, you pay ~3k gas.
+If the chain implements EIP-7212 at the same CREATE2 address, you pay ~3k gas.
 If not, you pay ~200k gas.
-Either way, the contract address and results are identical.**
+Either way, the contract address and results are identical.** This is particularly beneficial for chains that want to maintain full EVM compatibility while adding this new precompiles (upto gas schedules).

-This contract matches the proposed [EIP-7212 precompile](https://eips.ethereum.org/EIPS/eip-7212), letting us ship it as a [progressive precompile](https://ethereum-magicians.org/t/progressive-precompiles-via-create2-shadowing/).

 The secp256r1 elliptic curve, aka P256, is interesting because it's supported by high-quality consumer enclaves including Yubikey, Apple's Secure Enclave, the Android Keystore, and WebAuthn.
 P256 verification is especially useful for contract wallets, enabling hardware-based signing keys.